callelito/DEMO_Jenkins_PlatformIO/README.md

 This demo aims to show how tools like **Jenkins** and **PlatformIO** can be easily used to setup a working continuous integration pipeline, enabling both automatic unit testing and hardware testing.

-Specifically, this demo shows how to setup a **Jenkins** automation server and then, using the Blueocean plugin, to setup a pipeline for automated testing using **PlatformIO**
+Specifically, this demo shows how to setup a **Jenkins** automation server and then, using the Blueocean plugin, to setup a pipeline for automated testing with **PlatformIO**

 ### Motivation